filamentphp/filament/packages/admin/docs/02-resources/03-creating-records.md

 When the record is successfully created, a notification is dispatched to the user, which indicates the success of their action.

-To customize the text content of this notification:
+To customize the text content of this notification, add the `getCreatedNotificationMessage()` method to the Create page class:

 ```php
 protected function getCreatedNotificationMessage(): ?string